mattbanderson/mattbanderson.github.io/_posts/2024-11-17-dolly-sods-wilderness-trip.markdown

 # What is the Dolly Sods?

 The [Dolly Sods Wilderness](https://www.fs.usda.gov/recarea/mnf/recreation/recarea/?recid=12366) in West Virginia is a strikingly unique and scenic region within the Monongahela National Forest, known for its expansive views, rocky landscapes, and high-altitude bogs.
 Located in the Allegheny Mountains at elevations that reach over 4,000 feet, Dolly Sods offers a distinctly rugged, subalpine environment with tundra-like conditions rare in the eastern United States.
 Its name reflects the area’s early history, with "Dolly" originating from the German Dahle family who settled here, and "Sods" referring to open grassy meadows.
-With its wind-sculpted spruce trees, heath barrens, and windswept plateau, the landscape of Dolly Sods feels like a portal to a more northern, Arctic ecosystem, offering a diverse and unique experience for visitors.
+With its wind-sculpted spruce trees, heath barrens, and windswept plateau, the landscape of Dolly Sods feels like a portal to a more northern ecosystem, offering a diverse and unique experience for visitors.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54105786698/in/album-72177720321599342/" title="Dolly Sods Wilderness"><img src="https://live.staticflickr.com/65535/54105786698_d43163bcba_h.jpg" width="1600" height="1205" alt="Dolly Sods Wilderness"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>